Looking for a Thanksgiving feast without all the fuss? These 12 Fort Worth restaurants that have you covered.

 B&B Butchers & Restaurant

-Blue Mesa Grill is open Thanksgiving from 10 a.m. until 3 p.m.
-In addition to all of the fabulous brunch menu, the restaurant will offer carving stations (turkey and ham), corncake stuffing, jalapeno-cranberry relish and mimosas along with coffee, tea, or soft drinks.
+Blue Mesa Grill is open Thanksgiving from 10 a.m. until 4 p.m.
+In addition to the fabulous brunch menu, the restaurant will offer carving stations (turkey and ham), corncake stuffing, pumpkin flan and mimosas along with coffee, tea, or soft drinks.
+Children under the age of 5 eat for free.

 Eddie V's Prime Seafood

-Eddie V’s Prime Seafood is open from 11:30 a.m. until 6 p.m.
-You know that the Pilgrims ate lobster, mussels and clams at the first Thanksgiving, right?
-Why not recreate the original experience (in much more opulent surroundings) with Blue Point or Thatch Island oysters from America’s East Coast?
-The more traditional turkey and gravy are served with a side of glamour and brioche-sage stuffing, a cranberry chutney and roasted butternut squash!
+Eddie V’s Prime Seafood is open from 11 a.m. until 8 p.m.
+Enjoy a seafood twist on Thanksgiving dinner with lobster, mussels, clams and Blue Point or Thatch Island oysters from America’s East Coast.
+The more traditional turkey and gravy are served with a side of glamour and brioche-sage stuffing, a cranberry chutney and roasted butternut squash.

 Lonesome Dove Western Bistro

 Lonesome Dove Western Bistro is open from 11 a.m until 8 p.m.
-It’s also true the Pilgrims’ Thanksgiving tables were set with wild game, and that’s Chef Tim Love’s bread and butter at Lonesome Dove.
-The menu boasts elk sausage sliders, boar ribs, elk loin or rabbit roulade –– almost like what the Pilgrims might have eaten, if the Pilgrims had an Iron Chef competitor cooking for them.
+Round up your friends and family for a Thanksgiving feast of wild game from Chef Tim Love.
+The menu boasts elk sausage sliders, boar ribs, elk loin or rabbit roulade.

-The Omni Hotel generally gets high marks for festive holiday brunches, and Thanksgiving will be no exception.
-Brunch from 11 a.m. until 3 p.m. offers the traditional (carved turkey, clove-studded honey ham, mashed potatoes), the unusual (a charred corn and black-eyed pea salad, cheese and charcuterie plate) and the outrageous (crab claws, lemon shrimp and a table full of cupcakes).
+The Omni Hotel is known for its festive holiday brunches, and Thanksgiving will be no exception.
+Brunch from 10:30 a.m. until 2 p.m. offers the traditional ((a sage and orange-brined turkey, clove-studded honey ham, mashed potatoes), the unusual ((rainbow trout, a duck confit cassoulet, chowders in a sourdough bread bowl, cheese and charcuterie plate) and the outrageous (crab claws, lemon shrimp and a table full of cupcakes).
 And you can get traditional brunch food as well.

 Ruth's Chris Steakhouse

-Ruth’s Chris Steakhouse is open from noon until 8 p.m. offering a traditional three-course Thanksgiving menu (starter, turkey with all the trimmings, and dessert).
+Ruth’s Chris Steakhouse is open from 11:30 p.m. until 8 p.m. offering a traditional three-course Thanksgiving menu (starter, turkey with all the trimmings, and dessert).
 You also have access to the dinner menu, which includes more than a dozen cuts of beef, along with lamb, seafood and shellfish.

-The Silver Fox will serve you a four-course Thanksgiving feast from noon until 6 p.m.
-The meal includes a seasonal butternut squash soup, salad, your choice of turkey, beef or salmon and delicious desserts.
+The Silver Fox will serve you a three-course Thanksgiving feast from noon until 6 p.m.
+The meal includes a seasonal butternut squash soup, wedge salad, your choice of turkey, beef or salmon and delicious desserts.

 It’s worth mentioning that reservations for all the above options are a must.